jensenpat/wordsearch/README.md

 - Word based scoring so you can relax without chasing a timer

-- 90 fun word search puzzles packed with nostalgia
+- 90 fun word search puzzles packed with education and nostalgia

 - Color themes: pick what is easy on your eyes (red, green, purple, blue and black)